Privacy Policy

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

-• Social Security number
+• Social Security number and income

-When you are no longer our customer, we continue to share your information as described in this notice
+When you are no longer our customer, we continue to share your information as described in this notice.

 HOW?

-All financial companies need to share customer's personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their personal information; the reasons Bank of Utah chooses to share; and whether you can limit this sharing.
+All financial companies need to share customer’s personal information to run their everyday business.
+In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons Bank of Utah chooses to share; and whether you can limit this sharing.

 Reasons we can share your personal information